 How often do you come across online ads for psychological tests that claim to measure your intelligence, personality, or some other trait?
 Of course, it’s enticing to think that you can find out intriguing things about yourself in just a few minutes.
+It’s certainly easier when compared with having to consult with a mental health professional.
 It almost seems too good to be true.
 But is it a scam?
 Are these tests valid and reliable?
 Let’s find out.

 The Validity and Reliability of Psychological Tests

 Psychological tests need to have two things: validity and reliability.
 Validity means that a test measures what it says it measures.
 Reliability means that a test will give you the same results if you repeat the test over time.
 Established psychological tests, such as the Minnesota Multiphasic Personality Inventory (MMPI) and the Wechsler IQ tests, have undergone strenuous evaluation to establish their scientific soundness.
 Some of these tests can be taken online and are likely to be just as accurate whether you take them on your computer or with paper and pencil.
 But what determines whether a test is valid and reliable?

 How to Know If a Test Is Valid

 The validity of a psychological test is normally rigorously reviewed by scientists in the field.
 Of course, this doesn’t apply to online psychological tests, so here are several factors to consider when questioning their validity.

 - First, take a look at the questions.
 Do they make sense?
 This is called face validity.
 Ask yourself if there are a lot of red flags or if it seems like the real deal.

 - A valid psychological test is not going to be very short and should have a minimum of 15 questions.

 - Does the test compare favorably with another respectable test?
 If so, you have what is called concurrent validity.